Ten AAP MLAs inducted into Bhagwant Mann-led cabinet in Punjab | Politics

 Ten AAP MLAs, including a woman, were inducted in the Bhagwant Mann-led Cabinet in Punjab here on Saturday.

-Governor Banwarilal Purohit administered the oath of office and secrecy to the 10 ministers at Punjab Bhawan here.
+Governor Banwarilal Purohit administered the oath of office and secrecy to the 10 ministers at a ceremony at the Guru Nanak Dev auditorium in Punjab Raj Bhawan here.
 All of them took the oath in Punjabi.

 Barring Harpal Singh Cheema and Gurmeet Singh Meet Hayer, eight others are first-time MLAs.